dancost/test_httpbin/README.md

 - Please go to the following link: https://httpbin.org/get

-- Make a short description of the functionality of this endpoint Play around with 'args' section and create  3-4 automated test cases using python+pytest
+- Make a short description of the functionality of this endpoint
+- Play around with 'args' section and create  3-4 automated test cases using python+pytest

 ### ‘/get’ endpoint functionality:

-The ‘/get’ endpoint’s purpose is to return sorted data in multidictionary format.
+The ‘/get’ endpoint’s purpose returns accepted headers in json format ("Accept", "Accept-Endcoding", "Accept-Language" etc).
+It also returns 'args' data in multidictionary format via json response.

 Request methods allowed on this route are ```HEAD```, ```OPTIONS``` and ```GET```.